sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/index.md

 - To learn more about migrations see our [developer docs](https://docs.sourcegraph.com/dev/background-information/sql/migrations_overview).
 - For a full listing of migrator's command arguments see its [usage docs](https://docs.sourcegraph.com/admin/how-to/manual_database_migrations).

+### Best Practices
+> **Caution:** The upgrade process aggressively mutates the shape and contents of your database, and undiscovered errors in the migration process or unexpected environmental differences may cause an unusable instance or data loss.

+It is highly recommended to:
+- Take an up-to-date snapshot of your databases prior to starting a multi-version upgrade.
+- Perform the entire upgrade procedure on an idle clone of the production instance and switch traffic over on success, if possible.

 ## General upgrade procedure

 Sourcegraph upgrades take the following general form: